streamcards/streamcards-textservice/README.md

 You may enter text in [markdown][12] format and get an html preview of the result in real time.
 As sugaring (resulting from the experience of losing data once), everything you enter is instantly saved into [`localStorage`][17] of your browser.

 The main motivation behind this experiment is to show how well [polymer web component elements][11] along with the very exciting [reactive programming paradigm][15], all embed within [angular's model/view architecture][10] work together.
-And it just works!
+And it just does!

 ##Features